aws/aws-toolkit-azure-devops/Docs/elastic-beanstalk-createversion.rst

 Displayname*
 ------------

-    The default name of the task, |EBlong| Deployment.
+    The default name of the task, |EBlong| Create Version.
 You can rename it.

 AWS Credentials*
 ----------------